Socket-to-Me/HTTParty-Like-Its-Cpp98/README.md

 --- F U N C T I O N S ---

-Define the IRC Protocol:
+Define the irc Protocol:

 - No specific functions are directly related to this step.
-It involves understanding and defining the structure and rules of IRC messages and commands.
+It involves understanding and defining the structure and rules of irc messages and commands.

 Implement the Connection Class: